gusamarante/dsgepy/README.md

 ---
 # Drawbacks
-Since there is symbolic declaration of variables and equations, methdos involving them are slow, so the MCMC methods typically take a long time to run.
-Although there is room for improvement for the efficiency of these estimation algorithms.
+Since there is symbolic declaration of variables and equations, methdos involving them are slow.
+Also, MCMC methods for macroeconomic models require many iterations to achieve convergence.
+Clearly, there is room for improvement on the efficiency of these estimation algorithms.
+Contributions are welcome.
+Speaking of contributions...

 ---
 # Contributing